xiaolLIN/MSSR/README.md

 ## Preparation
+We train and evaluate our MSSR using a Tesla V100 PCIe GPU with 32 GB memory, where the CUDA version is 11.2. <br>

-Our code is based on PyTorch 1.8.1 and runnable for both windows and ubuntu server.
-Required python packages:
+Our code is based on PyTorch, which requires the following python packages:

 > + numpy==1.21.6
 > + scipy==1.7.3